 CRUD with File System Create, Read, Update, Delete Files

-Learn how to perform Create, Read, Update, and Delete operations using Node.js's built-in fs
+Learn how to perform Create, Read, Update, and Delete operations using Node.js's built-in fs module.
+We'll also handle terminal inputs to do these operations dynamically.

 Basic File Operations